oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 On the Internet you will find a wealth of resources on NRT processing of data streams.
 Here are some recommendations:
 * MQTT.Org (2022): WebSite with information on MQTT, the de facto messaging protocol standard for IoT applications. https://mqtt.org
-* Warhner, Kai (2020): Apache Kafka + Kafka Connect + MQTT Connector + Sensor Data.
+* Waehner, Kai (2020): Apache Kafka + Kafka Connect + MQTT Connector + Sensor Data.
 A practical example on how to combine Kafka and MQTT.
 GitHub repository. https://github.com/kaiwaehner/kafka-connect-iot-mqtt-connector-example
 * Hughes, Jim (2021): GeoMesa – Big Data for GIS.
 FOSS4G 2021 Buenos Aires, October 1, 2021.
 Presentation:  https://www.geomesa.org/assets/outreach/foss4g-2021-streaming-data.pdf
 * Mollenkopf, A. (2017): Applying Geospatial Analytics at a Massive Scale using Kafka, Spark & Elastic Search on DC/OS.
 MesosCon North America:  https://www.youtube.com/watch?v=sa4RiH1RXEA&ab_channel=TheLinuxFoundation